Crypto Advice for a Safe Journey

 Don’t put your exchange and wallet on your telephone.
 If you lose your phone, you’ve just given someone all of your crypto.
 Putting your exchange and wallet on your phone can also expose you to a new fad called SIM jacking.

 Whichever device you keep your exchange and wallet on.
 Highly recommend it to be a device dedicated solely to crypto.
-On this device, you want to be careful which websites you browse.
+On this device, be careful which websites you browse.
 All it takes is for you to click on a website infected with malware designed to drain your wallet and or exchange account.

 Have a hard (physical) copy of your seed phrases and keys.
 Do not share this info with anyone under any circumstances!
 No one.